 Now, the Our Voice team has released a video that captures the essence of their efforts.
 "We wanted to share and celebrate, but also build toward the next phase of work," Banchoff explained.

-And although the app is featured in the video, the group’s work extends beyond that tool, she told me.
+And although the app is featured in this video, the group's work extends beyond that tool, she told me.

 "The Discovery Tool is an entrée into the Our Voice process, which empowers community members to document and build consensus around the features in their own communities that help or hinder their health and well-being" Banchoff said.
 "They then use their data and insights to generate and pursue solutions and improvements in their local communities."

 The ultimate goal is to increase health equity in the U.S. and beyond and current directions for the work include citizen science activities to prevent violence, identify environmental stressors, promote active transportation, encourage healthy food environments and improve neighborhood quality surrounding affordable housing sites.